 Legal Archery Equipment

 Legal equipment includes long bows, compound bows, or recurve bows and arrows.
 Airbows do not meet the definition of legal archery equipment.

 The bow must have a pull of at least 35 pounds.

 Arrows must be tipped with broadheads that are metal, metal-edged, or napped flint, chert, or obsidian.
 Poisoned or exploding arrows are illegal.

 Bows drawn, held, or released by means other than by hand or hand-held releases may be used.

 Crossbows are legal hunting equipment during the archery deer season and in Deer Reduction Zones.

-A crossbow means a device for propelling an arrow by means of limbs mounted on a stock and a string and having a working safety that may be drawn, held, and a pull of at least 125 pounds.
+A crossbow is defined as a device for propelling an arrow by means of limbs mounted on a stock and a string, and having a working safety that may be drawn or held, and a pull of at least 125 pounds.

 Carcasses of deer and other wild animals that are lawfully taken cannot be dumped in streams or other bodies of water.
+Rotting carcasses in a waterway can affect water quality downstream.
 Dumping dead deer and other wild animals in a waterway is considered littering and is a criminal offense punishable by a fine.
-Rotting carcasses in a waterway can also affect water quality downstream.

-Carcasses should not be burned, because this can cause air pollution.
+Carcasses should not be burned, as the act can cause air pollution.
 Carcasses cannot be left in the open for scavengers or people to see without permission from the landowner.
+Do not dump carcasses on public land.
 We recommend all discarded carcasses and unwanted animal parts be bagged and sent to a landfill.